 4. Hidden Differences Between the Same Product

-While two business lenders might offer similar products, the requirements and repayment systems for each option could be wildly different.
+While two business lenders might offer similar products, each option’s requirements and repayment systems could be wildly different.
 One product might require a minimum personal credit score, while the other won’t even check your personal credit at all.
 One product might be technically classified as a “loan” and show up as “debt” on your balance sheet, while the other’s would not, making it easier to take on other forms of debt at the same time.
 One business lender might not care how you use the money, while another might only approve applications for certain types of investments.